Running isn’t just about running.

 - Alternate legs and arms.

-Hurdes will help open up your hips for better mobility before you begin your run.
+Hurdes will help open up your hips for better mobility for your training runs.

 - Stand with your feet hip-length apart.